OpenDSA/OpenDSA/Doc/source/Configuration.rst

   * Implement support for hosting AVs and exercises on a different domain than modules

-* Build in config validator that ensures necessary fields appear in the source config file
 * Ability to optionally include subsections in an RST file - similar to how we include / exclude exercises